ZeroWiggliness/CodeCoverageAdv/README.md

 | `coverage-changes-badge`    | Changed files coverage badge markdown               |
 | `coverage-failed`           | `true` if overall coverage is below threshold       |
 | `coverage-changes-failed`   | `true` if changed files coverage is below threshold |

+## Differences

+The quality of the calculations depends on the Cobertura file supplied to the action.
+For dot-cover & reportgenerator it is identical, for jest it can be a little off because it doesnt seem to provide (or my calculations are off) the same line coverage as the ones used to calcuate a file.
+A good example of this is this actions very own test case.
+The test output the file with 158 lines but there are actually 185 defined.
+If you know why, let me know.

 ## Building and Bundling